-In order to gain admission to the PhD programme, you'll need to have obtained 300 ECTS credits (Master degree) and have some relevant academic or cultural background or work experience in the field of the PhD programme.
+In order to gain admission to the PhD programme, you'll need to have obtained 300 ECTS credits (Master degree) and have some relevant academic experience in the field of the PhD programme.
 You will also have to demonstrate competence in the English language with a recognized language certificate and be successful in the public competition (see call).